top of page

 MY ROLE IN THIS FEATURE

-This case study covers my work on a key project for the Canada Digital Adoption Program (CDAP), where I independently led the website redesign based on user research, analytics, and usability principles.
+This case study covers my work on a key project for the Canada Digital Adoption Program (CDAP), where I led UX research, defined product direction, and designed end-to-end user flows and interface improvements.

 Solution Preview